rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 ## [Cleaning up](https://github.com/rtens/demo-blog/tree/55332545c10ecafa62b52d6e896c66962795c657) ##

-But soon the code doesn't look that beautiful anymore, since it's all thrown together in one file.
+But soon the code doesn't look that beautiful any more, since it's all thrown together in one file.
 And it's also not at all testable.
 So let's structure it a bit better by putting the code a class.

 	#index.php
 	require_once 'vendor/autoload.php';